algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ## 6. Emulators features breakdown
-Not for now, exploring possibilities
+Not for now, exploring possibilities.

 ## 7. Terminal